10 Things to Do in Cádiz in August

 • Where**...** Puerto de Santa María, Cádiz.

-Temperatures in Cadiz in August
+Temperatures in Cádiz in August

-Afternoon in Cadiz| ©Angel Sotomayor
+Afternoon in Cádiz| ©Angel Sotomayor

-Afternoon in Cadiz| ©Angel Sotomayor
+Afternoon in Cádiz| ©Angel Sotomayor

-The influx of tourists in Cadiz in August
+Tourist influx in Cádiz in August

 Streets of Cadiz| ©santiago lopez-pastor